 Community Engagement and Economic Development

-Creating and maintaining a healthy campus climate is a foundational pillar for the DDCE and the broader community of The University of Texas at Austin.
-The University Diversity and Inclusion Action Plan provides a roadmap for these efforts.
-Additionally, the Office for Inclusion and Equity, the Campus Climate Response Team, the Campus Contextualization Committee, the Diversity Education Institute, the Multicultural Engagement Center, the Gender and Sexuality Center and Services for Students with Disabilities work to make sure that all members of the university community feel welcomed, valued and respected.
+Creating and maintaining a healthy campus culture is a foundational pillar for the DDCE and the University of Texas to make sure all members of the university community feel welcomed, valued and respected.

 For more information, contact: firstname.lastname@example.org.